EdwardJXLi/Graph-Algorithms/README.md

 - **Advanced Minimum Spanning Tree Algorithms**
   - **Kruskal’s algorithm (Done!)**
-    - Used to find minimun spanning tree (MST).
-It calculates shortest route that passes througth all nodes.
+    - Used to find minimum spanning tree (MST).
+It calculates shortest route that passes through all nodes.
   - **Prim’s algorithm (Done!)**
-    - Used to find minimun spanning tree (MST), similar to Kruskals.
-Major difference is Prim scans by nodes, while Kruskals scans by verticies.
+    - Used to find minimum spanning tree (MST), similar to Kruskals.
+Major difference is Prim scans by nodes, while Kruskals scans by vertices.

 - **Maximum Flow Algorithms**
   - **Ford-Fulkerson algorithm** (***TODO***)